If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 The Saga Equity Release Advice Service, provided by Just Retirement Solutions Limited, can help you decide if equity release could be right for you.

-When you book an appointment, your financial situation will be reviewed by an experienced and qualified adviser to assess whether equity release may be suitable for you or whether there may be a better way to achieve your aims.
-This will include an assessment of your eligibility for state benefits.
+When you book an appointment, your financial situation will be reviewed by an experienced and qualified adviser.
+They will assess whether equity release may be suitable for you or if there may be a better option for you.
+It will also include an assessment of your eligibility for state benefits.

 - Continue living in your own home and use the funds released for almost anything you choose.